zinqlabs/stagehand/README.md

 Stagehand is currently compatible with Node.js, Bun, and Deno.

-Stagehand requires OpenAI as a model.
+Stagehand requires OpenAI or Anthropic as a model.

-Ensure that an OpenAI API Key is accessible in your local environment.
+Ensure that an OpenAI API Key or Anthropic API key is accessible in your local environment.
 For example, with a `.env` file as follows:

 ```
 OPENAI_API_KEY=""